Codax2000/MPSoC_RNN__EECS_598_Final_Project/README.md

 the `template_tb` testbench, which is a template we used.
 3. Tests are done by generating .mem files for input and expected outputs in Python, which the `template_tb` directory is written for.
 4. Memories are initialized as ROMs using `.mem` files, which are synthesizeable using Vivado, but not with VCS.
 Note: memory naming convention is `j_iii.mem`, where `j` is the layer number (passed as a parameter during instantiation) and `iii` represents the matrix row.
-LSTM layers in design are matrices 4-7, since there are 4 separate matrices.
+LSTM layers in design are layers 4-7, since there are 4 separate matrices.
 5. It is possible to run tests using VCS, but **only if they do not require mem files for matrix multiplication**.
 So the AFB and MAC testbenches will work in VCS, but LSTM and FC testbenches will not.
 6. When running tests, remove all `.mem` files from the Vivado design sources.
 The reason is that by default, Vivado adds all design sources to all simulation sets, and design `.mem` files will interfere with test `.mem` files.
 Make sure to add them back for Vivado synthesis so that the block RAM will actually output the correct weight.